Serving international students

 It is unlikely that you will be deported for reporting a crime against yourself.

 If you are now a U.S. citizen, lawful permanent resident or possess a valid visa, you cannot be deported unless you entered the United States illegally.
-Working with SHARPP, the police, and the Office of International Student & Scholars we can get this question answered for your specific case.
+Working with SHARPP, the police, and the Office of International Student & Scholars we can get address this concern for your specific experience.

-If your boyfriend/girlfriend is convicted of a crime, they may be deported, depending on their immigration status and the seriousness of the crime.
+If your partner is convicted of a crime, they may be deported, depending on their immigration status and the seriousness of the crime.

 Sexual Harassment & Rape Prevention Program (SHARPP) www.unh.edu/sharpp 603-862-3494